 • Fibromyalgia – thought to be caused by a nervous system sensitivity, fibromyalgia can cause widespread, chronic pain throughout the entire body.
 It's very difficult to deal with because it's hard to treat, and the constant pain makes it difficult for the sufferer to function normally.
 It can take up to 5 years for a patient to be properly diagnosed with fibromyalgia.
 It is a frustrating, painful condition that many people (and many doctors) don't understand.

 • Depression – even though most people think of depression as a mental or emotional illness, it has a lot of physical symptoms.
-Chronic pain and fatigue is one of those symptoms.
+Chronic pain and fatigue are two of those symptoms.
 People with depression often experience muscle aches and pains that aren't seemingly related to anything physical, but the pain and discomfort are very real to them.

 • Years of Poor Posture – this can lead to severe pain in many individuals, especially in the back area.